-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
 You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual having a higher FICO score.
+You can qualify for a mortgage with a lower score, but the interest accrued over the life of the loan could be more than double that of someone with a stronger FICO score.

 We're used to working with all levels of FICO scores.
 Call us at (704) 245-6184 and we can help you get on the right track to the home of your dreams.

-There are ways to increase your score.
+You want an improved score, but how do you get it?
 Building your FICO score takes time.
-It can be hard to make a significant stride change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
+It can be rare to make a large-scale change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
 You'll improve your credit score by using these pointers:

-- Keep up with payments.
-Delinquent payments instantly lower your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.
+- Stay on top of payments.
+How often you're late with payments greatly affects your credit score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.

 - Correct your credit report.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the most of your debt sitting on one card.
+But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the most of your debt transferred to a single card.

-- Retail cards and gas cards.
-For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You must always beware of keeping a high balance for too long because these types of cards normally have a larger interest rate.
+- Apply for gas cards or chain store credit.
+For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always beware of keeping a large balance for more than a couple of billing cycles because these types of cards usually have a higher interest rate.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of TMR Realty, Inc., the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of TMR Realty, Inc., the loan process is sure to go more smoothly so you, too, can become a homeowner.